Thanos Grigoriou of Phase speaks to NE:MM ahead of the band’s Music Lounge, Stockton gig on 16th May 2015

 The band have a traditional rock sound, perhaps verging on prog.
 I asked Thanos how he would describe their sound.

-“Our music is dark for one… I don’t know… We are being constantly told that we sound unique which is the biggest compliment any band can get, especially today that music got really saturated with the multitude of bands that walked the earth since recording was invented, especially after the big bang of mainstream music media in the 80’s and 90’s.
-Lately we’ve concluded that we can tagged as Post Punk Revival, with elements of Art Rock, Progressive Rock and so on…”
+“Our music is dark for one… I don’t know… We are being constantly told that we sound unique which is the biggest compliment any band can get, especially today that music got really saturated with the multitude of bands that walked the earth since recording was invented, especially after the big bang of mainstream music media in the 80’s and 90’s and the advent of home recording in the 2000s.
+Lately we’ve concluded that we can be tagged as Post Punk Revival, with elements of Art Rock, Progressive Rock etc.”

 The band formed over ten years ago and in 2014 released an impressive second album ‘The Wait’.
 I asked what the title referred to.

-“Thank you so very much for the nice words… The Wait’s central idea stems from conversations we’ve been having at that time about how our lives are always on hold and you’re always your waiting for something and when there’s nothing you set something to look forward to.
+“Thank you so very much for being so kind… The Wait’s central idea stems from conversations we’ve been having at that time about how our lives are always on hold and you’re always your waiting for something.
+Also where there’s nothing to wait for one tends to set something to look forward to.
 We conclude that wait is what shapes you to what you are, or shows you who you are.
-Judaeo-Christian religions believe life it self is a waiting room to something else… We couldn’t but name the album after it, and it acted as a self fulfilling prophecy as the recording sessions lasted for a bloody long time.”
+Many religions view life itself is a waiting room to something else.
+We couldn’t but name the album after ‘the Wait‘, and that acted as a self fulfilling prophecy as the recording sessions lasted for a bloody long time.”

 Thanos continued – “We are currently recording new material and we’ll release a single off from it soon.
-We are very satisfied how certain parts work in the rehearsing environment and we are really eager to see how the result will sound… we’ll wait and see I suppose…”
+We are very satisfied how certain parts work in practice environment and we are really eager to find out how the final result will sound. we’ll wait and see I suppose.”

 Amethyst by Phase